Subscribe

 A friend and I had a good laugh about how words like "release" and "distribution" are terms that don't really apply to my little niche.
 True, I do hang on to a new work for a little while, submitting it to festivals but not sharing it widely until years later.
 And what would widely mean anyway, in this context?
 Internationally, which is a satisfaction, and at no expense.
 To strangers who I never see or hear from, which is ... well, anonymous.
 Or perhaps years later in person, in a retrospective, as I did in 2022 in my hometown, thanks to Rivertown Films.
 It was very gratifying to be in company with the audience who watched an all-Renzi program ranging from the 2006 Welcome Table to the 2023 Bronx Magic.
 If you missed the retrospective at the time, you can watch the post-screening conversation which I recently annotated with excerpts of the short films Laura Harrison and I talk about.

-Now "released", Replica has been accepted in its first festival, Wildsound Feedback Film Festival.
+Now "released", Replica just won Best Experimental in Wildsound Feedback Film Festival.
 Not a typical film festival, here's what they offer: a private screening for a select group of people who go home after the festival and record their comments.
 WildSound then turns those comments into something they call a FEEDBACK Festival Video.
 Kinda cool, right?
-I'll try to remember to share that video with you here.
+Click here to see what folks said - and be sure to wait for the guy at the end.
 In addition, about a month later, WildSound streams it on Festival TV - a kind of distribution, you could say.

 Thinking about the timing of the so-called release, I looked back in these blogposts to see only rare mention of the process of making Replica.